kaycet/twitch-stream-swapper/TESTING.md

-# Testing Guide - Twitch Stream Rotator
+# Testing Guide - Twitch Stream Swapper

-This document provides comprehensive manual testing instructions for the Twitch Stream Rotator Chrome extension.
+This document provides comprehensive manual testing instructions for the Twitch Stream Swapper Chrome extension.
 Use this checklist during QA to verify all features work correctly.

 ## Table of Contents